 07.01 Security Baseline Inspection

-The security baseline inspection program element, described in Appendix A, is to be performed at all NRC operating power reactor licensees subject to the requirements in 10 CFR Part 73.
+The security baseline inspection program element, described in IMC 2201 Appendix A, is to be performed at all NRC operating power reactor licensees subject to the requirements in 10 CFR Part 73.

 The baseline inspection program provides the minimum examination of the facilities, licensee activities, and licensee programs and procedures to determine whether licensees are meeting applicable regulatory requirements.
 Baseline inspections also identify indications of performance problems to allow further engagement by the NRC before a licensee’s performance deteriorates to unacceptable levels.

-The baseline inspection program constitutes an appropriate level of inspection at NRC-licensed power reactors whose overall performance remains in the licensee response column as identified in IMC 0305.
+The baseline inspection program constitutes an appropriate level of inspection at NRC-licensed power reactors whose overall performance remains with in the licensee response column as identified in IMC 0305.
 For licensees whose performance results in findings or PIs of significance (e.g., performance outside the licensee response column) additional plant-specific supplemental inspections are performed.

 The inspection frequency and sample size for each inspectable area are based on risk information and security insights.
 The baseline inspection procedures should be completed at every plant at the prescribed interval, including as-needed procedures.
 In certain cases, completion of some inspection requirements may be accomplished through other inspections such as TIs (section 07.03 below).